necatiarslan/aws-cloudwatch/README.md

 ## TODO:
 - Export To Text File
-- Pause if latest event is older then 1 hour
 - Select Region
 - Show Region in the tree
 - Update Icon Color to Original pink